diamond-dogs-928/LoFive-FrontEnd/README.md

 <h3 align="center">LoFive</h3>

   <p align="center">
-    This project is a virtual rendition of the mathematical puzzle, Tower of Hanoi.
-Built with HTML, CSS, and Javascript
+    This project was built for the purpose of adding a social media element to sharing music.
     <br />
     <a href="https://github.com/diamond-dogs-928"><strong>Explore the docs</strong></a>
     <br />